 DNWG Warmte B.V.
 (DNWG Warmte) is part of DNWG and was established in order to facilitate heat projects.
 For example, heat and cold are supplied to the Ouverture district of Goes in this way.

 DNWG Meetdiensten has developed a number of attributes to aid customers in the energy transition.
 For example, consumption reports and financial reports can be easily generated for several business establishments.
 These reports comply with the Netherlands Enterprise Agency guidelines for energy management systems.
 A contract for metering services and energy monitoring has been signed with Aldi Holding that covers all its locations in the Netherlands.
 We will support Aldi in achieving its sustainability ambitions.
 A multi-year contract has been concluded with the municipality of Eindhoven for metering services for gas, water and electricity.

 Cooperation between DNWG Infra and Evides Waterbedrijf

-DNWG Infra was recertified for ISO 27001 within the scope of the Certification Scheme for Cable Infrastructure and Pipe-Laying Companies (Certificatieregeling Kabelinfrastructuur and Buizenlegbedrijven, CKB) on the basis of an audit in 2018.
+The follow-up visits by means of external audits for the certifications for ISO 9001, VCA **, Certification Scheme for Cable Infrastructure and Pipe-Laying Companies (Certificatieregeling Kabelinfrastructuur and Buizenlegbedrijven, CKB) and ISO 27001 for multimedia and TUMS went well.
+Recertification took place in the context of ISO 14001, for which DNWG received a new certificate.
 DNWG Infra is also an approved heat metering company, in addition to being an ODA (independent service provider) and EMV (approved party responsible for metering) for gas and electricity metering systems.